MEng Chemical Engineering with Energy and Environment / Overview

 - Typical International Baccalaureate offer

-36 points overall including 6,6,6 at Higher Level including Mathematics and Physics or Chemistry.
+36 points overall with 6,6,6 at Higher Level, including Mathematics and Chemistry or Physics.

 - Number of places/applicants